openxla/stablehlo/docs/spec_draft.md

 results = internal_state
 ```

-The behaviour of an infinite loop is TBD.
+The behavior of an infinite loop is TBD.

 ### Inputs